 Log in to the Cloud Monitor Console and select Alarm Configuration > Alarm Policy on the left sidebar.

 In the alarm policy list, click Create.

-Set the policy name, policy type, target product, alarm object, and trigger condition.
+On the displayed page, set the policy name, policy type, project, alarm objects, and trigger conditions.

 After confirming that everything is correct, click Complete.